 - BGP does not detect and avoid network congestion: Another problem with BGP is that it does not detect network congestion, meaning traffic is often sent down inefficient routes.
 This causes online services in certain areas of the world to be naturally very slow, resulting in high cost and complex infrastructure requirements for companies with locations in these regions.

 Send and Receive Files 20X Faster

 One way your company can solve the performance challenges caused by BGP is by using Thru’s high speed file transfer service offering to send and receive files up to 20x faster than with standard internet.
 Your users send and receive files of any size using our global file sharing platform and “cloud-based routing” technology that automatically directs uploads and downloads on the fastest route, avoiding network congestion in real-time.

-OptiSPEED is a global virtual network within public cloud data centers and constantly analyzes global internet traffic to send files down routes that avoid congested areas.
+This global virtual network is within public cloud data centers and constantly analyzes global internet traffic to send files down routes that avoid congested areas.
 This accelerated service is offered as an add-on service of our global file sharing and content collaboration platform, which is used to access, manage and send files from any device.
 Integrations with Outlook, Salesforce and IBM Notes enable your users to send and receive files at high speeds from the applications they use every day.